Write Agent Memory System Review

 Also pass this parent-supplied source metadata for the review note: - source_url - reviewed_commit - commit_url - citation format for files and directories

 The worker must not edit indexes, archived reviews, the trace-derived survey, checkout state, or unrelated files.
-The parent owns checkout, archive moves, curated index edits, semantic QA, validation, and final report.
+The parent owns checkout, archive moves, curated index edits, taxonomy QA, semantic QA, validation, and final report.

 If the harness cannot launch a sub-agent or worker, stop after setup and report that delegated drafting is unavailable.
 Do not draft locally unless the user explicitly authorizes a local fallback for this run.
 If the user authorizes that fallback, report drafting was local, not delegated as a workflow exception.

-3. update ## Patterns Across Systems only if this repo adds a genuinely new cross-system pattern Keep the edit minimal and specific.
+3. the repo adds a genuinely new cross-system pattern worth a line in ## Patterns Across Systems.
+Keep the edit minimal and specific.

 4. Update the trace-derived survey if needed.
 If the review's trace-derived placement adds meaningfully to the survey, update kb/agent-memory-systems/trace-derived-learning-techniques-in-related-systems.md.